-In the brain for example, CB1 receptors are abundant in the hypothalamus (which regulates appetite) and in amygdala, which is responsible for emotions, survival instinct and memory.
+In the brain, for example, CB1 receptors are abundant in the hypothalamus (which regulates appetite) and in the amygdala, which is responsible for emotions, survival instinct and memory.

 In addition, CB1 receptors are also found in nerve endings, where their role is to help reduce the feeling of pain.

 It’s fascinating!
 The brain and spinal cord send messages back and forth throughout the body.
 CB1 receptors are found within them BOTH.

 CB2 Receptors typically concentrate in the immune tissues and cells, such as white blood cells, the nervous system outside the brain and spinal cord, tonsils, spleen, digestive tract, and many of the body’s organs.
 When these receptors are activated, one response they act upon is to reduce inflammation.
 For this reason, it is largely believed these CB2 receptors may play a role in the body’s immune response to diseases, inflammation and certain medical conditions.